Evolution of octupole deformation and collectivity in neutron-rich lanthanides: Theoretical method

 Note that the term proportional to $(d^{\+}\tilde{d})^{(1)}\cdot (f^{\+}\tilde{f})^{(1)}$ in the $\hat{L}\cdot\hat{L}$ term has been neglected \cite{nomura2020oct}.
 The parameters $\epsilon_d$, $\epsilon_f$, $\kappa_{2}$, $\rho$, $\chi_{d}$, $\chi_{f}$, $\kappa_{3}$, and $\chi_{3}$ of the $sdf$-IBM Hamiltonian are determined, for each nucleus, in such a way \cite{nomura2015,nomura2020oct} that the expectation value of the $sdf$-IBM Hamiltonian in the boson condensate state (denoted by IBM-PES), $E_\mathrm{IBM}(\beta_2,\beta_3)= \bra{\phi(\beta_{2},\beta_{3})}\hat{H}\ket{\phi(\beta_{2},\beta_{3})}$, reproduces the SCMF-PES $E_\mathrm{HFB}(\beta_2,\beta_3)$ in the neighborhood of the global minimum.
 The boson condensate state is given by \cite{ginocchio1980}:

-where $\ket{0}$ denotes the inert core, i.e., $^{132}$Sn.
-The amplitudes $\bar\beta_{2}$ and $\bar\beta_{3}$ entering the definition of the boson condensate wave function are proportional to the deformation parameters $\beta_{2}$ and $\beta_{3}$ of the fermionic space, $\bar\beta_{2}=C_2\beta_2$ and $\bar\beta_{3}=C_3\beta_3$ \cite{ginocchio1980,nomura2014,nomura2015}, with dimensionless proportionality constants $C_2$ and $C_3$.
-Their values are also determined by the mapping procedure so that the location of the global minimum in the SCMF-PES, denoted by $\beta_{\qmin}$ and $\beta_{\omin}$, is reproduced.
+where $\ket{0}$ denotes the boson vacuum, or inert core.
+In the present work, the doubly-magic nucleus $^{132}$Sn is taken as the inert core, hence $n=(A-132)/2$ for a nucleus with mass number $A$.
+The amplitudes $\bar\beta_{2}$ and $\bar\beta_{3}$ entering the definition of the boson condensate wave function are assumed to be proportional to the deformation parameters $\beta_{2}$ and $\beta_{3}$ of the fermionic space, $\bar\beta_{2}=C_2\beta_2$ and $\bar\beta_{3}=C_3\beta_3$ \cite{ginocchio1980,nomura2014,nomura2015}, with dimensionless proportionality constants $C_2$ and $C_3$.
+The reason for the scaling is that the present version of the IBM is built on a restricted model space of valence nucleons in one major shell, while the SCMF model is defined on the entire fermion Hilbert space.
+The difference between the fermionic and bosonic model spaces is effectively accounted for by the constants $C_{2}$ and $C_{3}$.
+Their values are also determined by the mapping procedure so that the location of the global minimum in the SCMF-PES is reproduced.
 The parameter $\rho$ is fixed separately \cite{nomura2011rot} by equating the cranking moment of inertia obtained in the intrinsic frame of the IBM \cite{schaaser1986} at the equilibrium minimum to the corresponding Thouless-Valatin value \cite{TV} computed by the Gogny-HFB method.
 A more detailed description of the whole procedure can be found in Ref.~\cite{nomura2020oct}.
 The analytical form of the IBM-PES $E_\mathrm{IBM}(\beta_2,\beta_3)$ is given in Ref.~\cite{nomura2015}.
 For the numerical diagonalization of the mapped Hamiltonian $\hat{H}$ (\ref{eq:ham}), the computer code \textsc{arbmodel} \cite{arbmodel} has been used.